How to handle candy for kids – Don’t ruin Halloween!

 Halloween is a great learning opportunity and time to disempower sweet treats.
 If you don’t like your child having their whole stash and I can’t convince you – at least let them pick out their favourites.

-If you have a toddler or preschooler they may not be quite as aware of the unlimited candy feature of Halloween.
+If you have a toddler or preschooler, they may not be quite as aware of the unlimited candy feature of Halloween.
 And just like the fun of going door to door dressed up.
-So buy your child a small plastic pumpkin to fill.
-Once it’s full (if they even last that long!), you’re done trick or treating.
+So, buy your child a small plastic pumpkin to fill.
+You’re done trick or treating once it’s full (if they even last that long!).

 Long-term sweet management for kids